British Library: Facilities

 Bronze sculpture.
-Bill Woodrow's 'Sitting on History' was purchased for the British Library by Carl Djerassi and Diane Middlebrook in 1997.
+Bill Woodrow's Sitting on History was purchased for the British Library by Carl Djerassi and Diane Middlebrook in 1997.

 Sitting on History, with its ball and chain, refers to the book as the captor of information which we cannot escape.

-The bust visible top left is Colin St. John Wilson RA by Celia Scott, 1998 a gift from the American Trust for the British Library.
+The bust visible at top left is Colin St. John Wilson RA by Celia Scott, 1998, a gift from the American Trust for the British Library.
 Sir Colin designed the British Library building.

-The Library is open to everyone who has a genuine need to use its collections.
-Anyone with a permanent address who wishes to carry out research can apply for a Reader Pass; they are required to provide proof of signature and address.
+While the Library previously required anyone applying for a reader pass to have a genuine academic need, anyone with a permanent address who wishes to carry out research can apply for a Reader Pass; they are required to provide proof of signature and address.

 Historically, only those wishing to use specialised material unavailable in other public or academic libraries would be given a Reader Pass.
 The Library has been criticised for admitting numbers of undergraduate students, who have access to their own university libraries, to the reading rooms.
 The Library replied that it has always admitted undergraduates as long as they have a legitimate personal, work-related or academic research purpose.

 The majority of catalogue entries can be found on Explore the British Library, the Library's main catalogue, which is based on Primo.
 Other collections have their own catalogues, such as western manuscripts.
 There are eleven reading rooms at the London site and one in Yorkshire.

 British Library Reader Pass holders are also able to view the Document Supply Collection in the Reading Room at the Library's site in Boston Spa in Yorkshire as well as the hard-copy newspaper collection from 29 September 2014.
 Now that access is available to legal deposit collection material, it is necessary for visitors to register as a Reader to use the Boston Spa Reading Room.